rogsme/yams.media/content/advanced/port-forwarding.md

 > 💡 Some providers support WireGuard too!
 See [Switching Gluetun to WireGuard](/advanced/wireguard/) for details.

-Gluetun natively supports port fowarding for these providers:
+Gluetun natively supports port forwarding for these providers:
 - Private Internet Access
 - ProtonVPN
 - Perfect Privacy